Optimal Reinsurance under Endogenous Default and Background Risk: Optimal Loss- and Background-Risk-Dependent Indemnities

 \subsection{Optimal Contract}

-The goal of this section is to solve Problem \ref{prob:no}, and obtain the optimal insurance contract in semiclosed form in Theorem \ref{thm:1_ass}.
-We explain the key methodology of solving Problem \ref{prob:no} in a two-step procedure as follows (see \citet{reichel2022optimal} for a similar idea, but with major technical differences).
-For ease of presentation, denote by $\pf$ the premium of a \emph{full} insurance contract, which, according to \eqref{eq:pi}, equals
+The goal of this section is to solve Problem \ref{prob:no}, and we obtain the optimal reinsurance contract in semiclosed form in Theorem \ref{thm:1_ass}.
+We explain the key methodology of solving Problem \ref{prob:no} in a two-step procedure as follows.
+For ease of presentation, denote by $\pf$ the premium of a \emph{full} reinsurance contract, which, according to \eqref{eq:pi}, equals

-By the definition of admissible indemnities in \eqref{eq:Ac}, the premium of an admissible contract must be between 0 (no insurance) and $\pf$ (full insurance).
+By the definition of admissible indemnities in \eqref{eq:Ac}, the premium of an admissible contract must be between 0 (no reinsurance) and $\pf$ (full reinsurance).

-\begin{enumerate} \item In the first step, we fix a premium level $a \in [0, \pf]$ and only consider admissible insurance contracts whose premium is equal to $a$.
+\begin{enumerate} \item In the first step, we fix a premium level $a \in [0, \pf]$ and only consider admissible reinsurance contracts whose premium is equal to $a$.
 This leads to a reduced admissible set

 We solve Problem \ref{prob:no} over $\Ac_a$ and call the solution